Europe Road Trip: 25 Incredible Routes

 • Watching the lively re-enactment of Hameln’s Pied Piper luring away visiting children.

-• Exploring the altstads of towns en-route, where half-timbered houses and cobbled streets are common.
+• Exploring the altstads of towns en-route, where half-timbered houses and narrow cobbled streets are common.

 • Indulging in northern Germany’s hearty and tasty cuisine, like wurst, Germany’s delicious sausages, Bremer klaben, a yeasty cake of candied fruit and nuts, and kluten, a delicious dumpling.